Vegetable-SYC/fnk0058-docs/docs/source/fnk0058/codes/Python/0_Getting_Ready_(Important).rst

 Uploading Code to Raspberry Pi Pico
 =========================================

-Select "00.0_HelloWorld.py" in "00.0_HelloWorld", right-click your mouse and select "Upload to /" to upload code to Raspberry Pi Pico’s root directory.
+Select "00.0_HelloWorld.py" in "00.0_HelloWorld", right-click your mouse and select "Upload to /" to upload code to Raspberry Pi Pico's root directory.

 .. image:: ../_static/imgs/0_Ready/Chapter00_68.png
     :align: center